* Inspired by the poem A Visit From St. Nicholas, written by Major Henry

-We lunatics were nestled all snug in our beds,
+Meanwhile, the stargeezers nestled all snug in their beds,

-While visions of eclipses danced in our heads.
+While visions of (today’s Ursid peak) meteors danced in their heads.

 Mojo with his Kindle and I with my (Kindle for Android) app,